 The primary goal of scarifying is to remove thatch and moss from the lawn.
 Thatch is a layer of organic debris, including dead grass, roots, and other plant material, that can build up between the green grass on top and the soil underneath.
 This is best done when the lawn is actively growing to allow it to recover quickly, typically in early spring or early autumn.

 Scarifiers, also known as lawn dethatchers, use a set of rotating blades or tines that cut into the thatch layer and pull it to the surface.
-The removed debris is then typically raked up and collected for disposal or composting.
+The removed debris is typically raked up and collected for disposal or composting.

 Lawn Scarification vs Aeration: Key Differences